ig3/srf-scheduler/README.md

  * Save reviews to next new card to database at each review
  * Limit reviews per new card
  * Update dependencies

+### 2.1.2 - WIP
+ * Fix adjustCards to not set interval larger than maxInterval